Pondmaster 1250 problems

 Epsom Salt

-Crop Production Services (sometimes aka Agricultural Garden Supply) is a good place for salt.
+Crop Production Services (sometimes aka Agricultural Garden Supply) was a good place for salt.
 Look for a place that sells lawn fertilizers.
-And be sure to check floattalk.

 Then setup your spa pack for intake and discharge by adding some piping.